Michael E. Wegscheider

 Michael E. Wegscheider (born 1968) is a career officer in the United States Army.
 A longtime member of the Pennsylvania Army National Guard, in 2024 he was promoted to major general and assigned to command the 28th Infantry Division.
 A veteran of the Kosovo Force mission and the Iraq War, his awards include the Legion of Merit, Bronze Star Medal, three awards of the Meritorious Service Medal, three awards of the Army Commendation Medal, and three awards of the Army Achievement Medal.

 A native of Doylestown, Pennsylvania, Wegscheider graduated from Villanova University in 1992.
 An enlisted veteran of the Pennsylvania Army National Guard, in 1990 he received his commission as a second lieutenant of Infantry.
 He advanced through command and staff positions of increasing rank and responsibility while pursuing a civilian career with the Pennsylvania State Police, and is a graduate of the United States Army Command and General Staff College and the United States Army War College.

 Among Wegscheider's command assignments were: Company B, 1st Battalion, 111th Infantry Regiment; 1st Battalion, 111th Infantry Regiment; and 56th Stryker Brigade Combat Team.
 In 2024, he was promoted to major general and assigned to command of the 28th Infantry Division.
+In 2025, he was appointed as Pennsylvania's deputy adjutant general for army.

 Early life

 Michael Eric Wegscheider was born in Doylestown, Pennsylvania in 1968, the son of Larry Richard Wegscheider and Ann Elizabeth (Cooper) Wegscheider.
 He graduated from Villanova University in 1992 with a Bachelor of Science degree in economics.
 Wegscheider subsequently became a resident of Boyertown and joined the Pennsylvania State Police, where he attained the rank of sergeant and carried out assignments including firearms instructor and supervisor of the Risk and Vulnerability Assessment Team (RVAT).
+Wegscheider retired from the state police in 2022.